fridalannerstrom/dogsitter/README.md

 ![Logotype](assets/images/documentation/logotype.png)

-[Sunne Dogcare](https://fridalannerstrom.github.io/dogsitter/) is a website designed for a local dog-sitting service based in Sunne, Sweden.
-The purpose of this project is to provide a professional and user-friendly platform for the business, allowing potential clients to easily explore the available services, get to know the dog sitter, and contact the owner for bookings or inquiries.
+[Sunne Dogcare](https://fridalannerstrom.github.io/dogsitter/) is a website created for my growing dog-sitting service in Sunne, Sweden.
+As the demand for dog-sitting has continued to increase, I decided to turn my passion into a business, and this project was the perfect opportunity to get started on a website for my dog care service.

-The website is designed with a modern, clean aesthetic to present Sunne Dogcare as a professional and trustworthy service.
-It combines this with a personal touch, using plenty of images and warm visuals to give potential clients a sense of familiarity and trust.
-It aims to showcase the reliability and trustworthiness of Sunne Dogcare, while also offering all necessary information for dog owners who seek safe and enjoyable care for their pets.
-The design follows best practices in web development, offering seamless navigation, readability, and accessibility across all devices.
+The goal of the site is to provide potential clients with an easy way to explore the services I offer, get to know me and my dogs, and contact me directly for bookings or questions.
+I wanted the website to reflect the personal touch I bring to my business, so I chose photos and a warm, inviting design to make dog owners feel comfortable and confident when they leave their pets in my care.

+Sunne Dogcare is presented with a modern yet friendly aesthetic, focusing on trust and reliability, while also making sure all necessary information is easily accessible.
+The site is built with best practices in mind, ensuring smooth navigation, readability, and accessibility across all devices—so that no matter where or how clients browse, they’ll have a great experience.

 # Table of content